-The preliminary Glenfield Beach Estate Concept Master Plan (overleaf) was prepared to provide general design concepts for the local structure plan.
+The preliminary Glenfield Beach Estate Concept Master Plan (overleaf) was initially prepared to provide general design concepts for the local structure plan.
+The Structure Plan contains elements of the concept master plan, such as coastal high density nodes, medium density residential precincts and locations of both a primary school and high school.